 - Programs where you are not qualified

 Some applicants will immediately run into a dilemma here: What if you need a globally recognized brand, yet you don’t qualify for schools that carry the desired panache?
-In some cases, you might find it worthwhile to apply to such schools’ part-time or EMBA programs.
+In some cases, it may make sense to apply to such schools’ part-time or EMBA programs.
 Or you may target programs recognized globally in your niche, but not for overall brand.
 Or you may decide it’s not worth it to pursue an MBA.
 Luckily, most people can find programs that offer their must-haves.

 When you identify schools that meet your needs and important wants, determine whether they are reasonable reach, on-par, or safety schools.
 First examine the GMAT and GPA ranges, and analyze student profiles.
 How do you compare?
 The numbers are easier to compare; it might take some digging and some thoughtful self-critique to determine how you stack up in terms of quality of work experience and leadership.
 This aspect is at least as important, if not more important, than the numbers for competitive programs, so buckle down and do the qualitative evaluation of your work experience and compare it to the level of achievement of students in your desired schools.
 Otherwise you won’t know where you really stand.